atmoscloud/yangtian/_projects/1_project.md

 ### Cold pool dynamics

-By releasing Lagrangian particles into the simulated cloud field, we explictly track the life cycle of cold pool, and diagnose the relative contribution from dynamic and thermodynamic factors.
+By releasing Lagrangian particles into the simulated cloud field, we explictly track the life cycle of cold pool, and diagnose the relative contribution from dynamic and thermodynamic factor{% cite storri2015coldpools %}.

 <div class="row justify-content-center my-3">